vseryakov/backendjs/README.md

         }

 ## Locations
 The location API maintains a table `bk_location` with geolocation coordinates for accounts and allows searching it by distance.
+The configuration parameter
+`min-distance` defines the radius for the smallest bounding box in km containing single location, radius searches will combine neighboring boxes of this size to cover the whole area with the given distance request, also this affects the length of geohash keys stored in the bk_location table.
+By default min-distance is 5 km which means all geohashes in bk_location table will have geohash of size 4.
+Once min-distance is set it cannot be changed without rebuilding the bk_location table with new geohash size.

 - `/location/put`
-  Store currenct location for current account, latitude and longitude parameters must be given, this call will update the bk_accout table as well with these coordinates
+  Store currenct location for current account, latitude and longitude parameters must be given, this call will update the bk_account table as well with these coordinates

   Example: